 A parenting plan deals with physical and legal custody and other orders.
 The first is where the child lives, how often the child moves between households and arrangements for holidays and vacations.
 The second is about who has responsibility for making major decisions for the child such as what school the child will attend.
 Legal child custody is usually joint.
 Other orders focuses on other issues such as how a long-distance move by one parent might affect arrangements.

-Children may have less difficulty adjusting to a divorce if their parents can negotiate a reasonable parenting plan.
+Children may have less difficulty adjusting to a if their parents can negotiate a reasonable parenting plan.
 This might be done through mediation or other types of negotiation.
 An attorney may be able to assist a parent in outlining their goals prior to mediation or negotiation while those processes focus on finding a solution that works for everyone.